carpentries-incubator/hpc-intro/setup.md

     ~~~
     {: .source}

-    Note that the name of your directory will be different,
+    Note that the name of your directory should be what you named your lesson
-    since your lesson probably won't be called `data-cleanup`.
+    on the example this is `data-cleanup`.

+9. To be able to pull upstream style changes, you should manually add the
-9. Manually add the styles repository as a remote called `template`:
+     styles repository as a remote called `template`:

     ~~~
     $ git remote add template https://github.com/swcarpentry/styles.git